jeandersonbc/predictive-method-logging/README.md

 Learning whether a method should be logged or not based on code metrics.

-## Minimum requirements:
+## Minimum requirements
 * Bash environment to run scripts
 * Java >= 8.0
 * Python >= 3.6 with pip available

-**Important:** _The subject selection step in our experiments relies on a `R` script with the `dplyr` package available.
-This is only required if you are interested in replicating our study or trying different selection criteria._
+The subject selection step in our experiments relies on a `R` script with the `dplyr` package available.
+This is only required if you are interested in replicating our study or trying different selection criteria.

+## Important

+* We highly recommend you to create a Python virtual environment before starting:
+  * `python3 -m venv .venv && source .venv/bin/activate`

+* _"Where is the dataset?"_
+  * Raw data is not provided for practical reasons; however, the process to generate and analyze data is fully automated.
+  * Source files and data related to our industry partner is confidential and unavailable.

 ## Getting Started

-> We highly recommend you to create a Python virtual environment before starting!
->   * `python3 -m venv .venv && source .venv/bin/activate`

 Getting started is easy as 1, 2, 3: